plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 * We don't use a chat bot to engage you or convert you
 * We don't participate in any link buying for SEO purposes

 In addition to this, we make it very easy to cancel a subscription at any time.
-No need to contact ask.
+No need to contact us.
 No questions are asked.

 We also inform people in advance a few days before their annual subscription is up for renewal to give them a chance to cancel in case they no longer find Plausible useful.
 There are also no surprise fees, and we never charge anyone unexpectedly.

 We're not interested in venture capitalism, in the chase for the endless hyper-growth, or in building a unicorn.
 We don't have any goals about world domination.

-We aim to continue building a sustainable business that helps us remain true to our mission of removing Google Analytics from as many websites as possible and bringing open source software to more people.
+We aim to continue building a sustainable business that helps us remain true to our mission of removing Google Analytics from as many websites as possible and bringing privacy-first, open source software to more people.

 Thank you for your trust and support!